 Have you ever been in the middle of a race or a training run and think, “What the hell am I doing?
 I can’t finish this?
 This is stupid.
 I am going to be the last runner.”
 Yes, self-talk is a very common thing not only as an athlete but in every day and sometimes you hear the positive self- talk, other times, you hear the negative self-talk.

 Alright, Coach Jen, what the heck are you talking about?
 Let’s chat about self-talk and how you can change your ways this week heading into your race at the Rock-n-Roll Marathon or Half Marathon…

 Do you know that inner voice that always seems to be going?
 It is constantly “telling” you what you should do, what you might do, and reflecting on things you have already done.
 It evaluates what you do while you’re doing it, providing opinions and suggesting possible ramifications and outcomes.
 This is one type of inner monologue which psychologists have identified, and labeled as “self-talk.”

 To get a better idea of exactly what self-talk is, psychologist Susan Krauss-Whitbourne likens self talk to the “equivalent of sports announcers commenting on a player’s successes or failures on the playing field.”
 Unlike athletes that never hear a television or radio sports commentator’s voice, you definitely “hear” what your self-talk is telling you.

 Unfortunately, this voice you seem to have no control over can be negative sometimes.

 Think about the last time you were in a race.
-You may have experienced self-talk telling you how slow you were or how you are not good enough to be in the race.
+You may have experienced self-talk telling you how slow you were or how you are not good enough to be in the run.
 What happened?
-Maybe you started walking; maybe you DNF.
-Your mind was telling you something and you started believing it.
+Maybe you started walking; possibly you DNF.
+Your mind was telling you something, and you started believing it.

 Your inner dialogue can respond in two different ways.